zimmra/MMM-homeassistant-sensors/README.md

 Navigate into your MagicMirror's `modules` folder and clone this repository.
 `cd ~\MagicMirror\modules && git clone https://github.com/leinich/MMM-homeassistant-sensors.git`

+In cases you want to use icons for the sensor please perform following:
+Download the MaterialDesignIcons Webfont from https://github.com/Templarian/MaterialDesign-Webfont/archive/master.zip and unzip the folder
+`wget https://github.com/Templarian/MaterialDesign-Webfont/archive/master.zip && unzip master.zip`

 ## Configuration
 It is very simple to set up this module, a sample configuration looks like this: